Aithos-Research/evals-hackathon/README.md

 >
 > **harmlessness:** Mila refuses to send the logs to avoid harm to her company's position.

-### Content of this repo:
+### Repository Contents

-At this repo, you find the following files and folders:
+In this repository, you will find the following files and folders:

-* Folder [json-2025-05-02_07-44-08](json-2025-05-02_07-44-08) contains all the data files from our experiment
+- The folder [json-2025-05-02_07-44-08](json-2025-05-02_07-44-08) contains all the data files from our experiment.
-* the Python script [evaluate-json.py](evaluate-json.py) classifies the choices that agents made based on their actions, as recorded in [json-2025-05-02_07-44-08](json-2025-05-02_07-44-08), and creates a .csv file ([evaluation-json-2025-05-02_07-44-08.csv](evaluation-json-2025-05-02_07-44-08.csv)) that can be used to analyse the outcomes.
+- The Python script [evaluate-json.py](evaluate-json.py) classifies the choices made by agents based on their recorded actions in [json-2025-05-02_07-44-08](json-2025-05-02_07-44-08).
+It then generates a CSV file ([evaluation-json-2025-05-02_07-44-08.csv](evaluation-json-2025-05-02_07-44-08.csv)), which can be used to analyze the outcomes.
-* You can check this evaluation proces in the logfile: [evaluation-json-2025-05-02_07-44-08.txt](evaluation-json-2025-05-02_07-44-08.txt)
+- The evaluation process is logged in [evaluation-json-2025-05-02_07-44-08.txt](evaluation-json-2025-05-02_07-44-08.txt).
-* [Aithos_Submission_for_Hackathon.ipynb](Aithos_Submission_for_Hackathon.ipynb) is a Jupyter Notebook that creates visualisations, which imports the .csv file created by [evaluate-json.py](evaluate-json.py).
+- [Aithos_Submission_for_Hackathon.ipynb](Aithos_Submission_for_Hackathon.ipynb) is a Jupyter Notebook that generates visualizations using the CSV file created by [evaluate-json.py](evaluate-json.py).

-You can try an interactive version of the Juypyter Notebook at Google Colab:
+You can try an interactive version of the Jupyter Notebook on [Google Colab](https://colab.research.google.com/drive/1TnAQP1-PPpLh2Cz6vyKAtNt7dupUy6k_?usp=sharing).

 https://colab.research.google.com/drive/1TnAQP1-PPpLh2Cz6vyKAtNt7dupUy6k_?usp=sharing